 Investigate an area of engineering or science for an extended period through a research project or design project, working independently at a level recognised as at the forefront of the discipline.
 You develop key research skills, applying and creating your knowledge through keynote lectures and self-managed independent study.
 You will demonstrate your capacity for comprehensive and objective analysis, and for developing innovative and constructive proposals as a solution to the project topic.
 We support you through tutorials and/or one-to-one guidance but you require a high degree of autonomy.

 The course is delivered using a series of lectures, tutorials and laboratory sessions.
 Project modelling and case studies feature strongly in how you learn.
 Project managers from organisations from diverse engineering sectors (for example, manufacturing, process, oil and gas, construction, telecoms, IT, finance) are invited as industry speakers on the course.

 Assessment varies from module to module.
 The assessment methodology could include in-course assignments, presentations and/or formal examinations.

 As a project manager, your skills will be in demand by companies and organisations worldwide.
 The most common industries include engineering, process and oil and gas, construction, manufacturing, digital, IT and telecoms.
 Average salaries are around £52,000.
 Experienced and high-profile project managers can earn upwards of £60,000 a year or around £600 a day for shorter projects or freelance work.

-Applicants are normally expected to have at least a lower second class honours degree.
-A wide range of subjects are acceptable, including disciplines in applied science, technology, engineering or mathematics.
+Applicants are normally expected to have at least a lower second class (2.2) UK honours degree, or equivalent qualification.
+A wide range of degree subjects are acceptable, including subjects in applied science, technology, engineering and mathematics.

 For additional information please see the entry requirements in our admissions section